Reviews You Can Rely On

 Other Notable Exercise Bikes to Consider

-The Peloton Bike, which is the predecessor to the Bike+ we reviewed above, is a quality machine and a great way to experience the Peloton classes at a lower cost.
-The bike itself is virtually identical, but its older screen is slightly smaller and there are deals to be had but beware of Peloton's used bike activation fee.
+-The Peloton Bike, which is the predecessor to the Bike+ we reviewed above, is a quality machine and a great way to experience the Peloton classes at a lower cost.
+The bike itself is virtually identical, but its older screen is slightly smaller.
+Deals are available, but beware Peloton's used bike activation fee.

 How We Tested